Skip to Content

 Also, after a jump ball or missed free throw, the 24-second shot clock starts or continues again once any player on the court is in control of the ball.

-General time when 24-second shot clock stops
+What is the general time when the 24-second shot clock stops?

 Generally speaking, the 24-second shot clock stops when a defensive player is the last to touch the ball and at the same time, the ball goes out of bounds or gets batted into the basket ring from below.